-Saudi teen to depart Thailand for Canada asylum: Thai immigration chief
+Saudi teen to depart Thailand for Canada asylum-Thai immigration chief

 BANGKOK (Reuters) - A Saudi woman who fled to Thailand saying she feared her family would kill her has been granted asylum in Canada and is traveling there on Friday, the Thai immigration chief told Reuters.

-Rahaf Mohammed al-Qunun, 18, will board a Korean Air flight from Bangkok to Seoul on Friday night, immigration chief Surachate Hakpark said, before boarding a connecting flight to Canada.
+Rahaf Mohammed al-Qunun, 18, will board a Korean Air flight from Bangkok to Seoul on Friday night, immigration chief Surachate Hakparn (not Hakpark) said, before boarding a connecting flight to Canada.

 “Canada has granted her asylum,” Surachate told Reuters.
 “She’ll leave tonight at 11.15 p.m.”